-Hobbs is a blue-collar town, with 36.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hobbs is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Hobbs who work in sales jobs (12.04%), office and administrative support (11.91%), and management occupations (7.81%).
+When you are in Hobbs, you'll notice that it is more blue-collar than most other communities in America.
+35.49% of Hobbs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Hobbs is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Hobbs who work in sales jobs (11.43%), office and administrative support (9.91%), and management occupations (7.83%).

-The citizens of Hobbs are slightly less educated than the national average of 21.84% for the average city or town: 14.99% of adults in Hobbs have a bachelor's degree or advanced degree
+The percentage of adults in Hobbs with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.54% of adults in Hobbs have a bachelor's degree or advanced degree.

 Hobbs is an extremely ethnically-diverse city.
 The people who call Hobbs home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Hobbs, accounting for 55.82% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Hobbs, accounting for 57.92% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hobbs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hobbs include Irish, English, Dutch, and Scottish.
+Important ancestries of people in Hobbs include English, Irish, German, Dutch, and Polish.

 The most common language spoken in Hobbs is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Navajo.